 The Scottish Welfare Fund is there to help you if you are on benefits, have a low income or are having problems in paying a one-off expense.
 Grants do not need to be paid back to the Council, but are intended to meet one-off needs rather than on-going expenses.

 There are two types of grants:

-to enable qualifying individuals to establish or maintain a settled home.
-Community Care Grants are also intended to help families who are facing exceptional pressure.
+Can be awarded to enable qualifying individuals to establish or maintain a settled home.
+Community Care Grants are also intended to help families or individuals who are facing exceptional pressure.
 This means that a Community Care Grant could help you if you are setting up in the community after a period of being in care, or you are at risk of going in to care because you don’t have the things you need to continue living at home.
 Community Care Grants can also help you get the items you need to set up home if you have been homeless, or are fleeing violence.
 This type of Grant can also help people to meet expenses if they are caring for people who are on temporary release from prison or a young offenders’ institution.

 Who can apply for Crisis and Community Care Grants?

 Grants are available to anyone aged 16 or over who lives or intends to live in East Dunbartonshire.
 Applicants should normally have a low income, for example be in receipt of a benefit such as Income Support, Job Seekers Allowance, Universal Credit or Pension Credit.

 However, applicants DO NOT have to be in receipt of a benefit to receive a grant.
 Anyone who has a low income, or does not have access to their money, can apply.
 More information is given in the Grants information below.